-Noncurrent liabilities increased \$211.5 million (7.0 percent) and an increase of \$1.8 million (0.1 percent) in fiscal years 2022 and 2021, respectively.
-The increase in fiscal year 2022 was the result of a \$144.9 million increase in bonds payable and an increase in related party liability of \$65.9 million attributable to a higher pension and OPEB expenses resulting from lower gains of the pension and OPEB asset investments held by LVVWD.
-The decrease in fiscal year 2021 was the result of a \$47.2 million increase in bonds payable, offset by a decrease of \$0.3 million in notes payable and a decrease in related party liability of \$49.4 million attributable to a pension adjustment resulting from gains in pension and OPEB asset investments held by LVVWD.
+Noncurrent liabilities decreased \$236.6 million (7.3 percent) and an increase of \$213.1 million (7.0 percent) in fiscal years 2023 and 2022, respectively.
+The decrease in fiscal year 2023 was the result of a \$236.4 million decrease in bonds payable related to debt service payments made during the year.
+The increase in fiscal year 2022 was the result of a \$144.9 million increase in bonds payable due to new bonds issued and a decrease in related party liability of \$65.9 million attributable to a pension adjustment resulting from gains in pension and OPEB asset investments held by LVVWD.

-Deferred inflows of resources decreased \$13.8 million (26.2 percent) and increased \$34.1 million (183.3 percent) in fiscal years 2022 and 2021, respectively.
+Deferred inflows of resources decreased \$6.5 million (16.7 percent) and decreased \$13.8 million (26.2 percent) in fiscal years 2023 and 2022, respectively.
+The decrease in fiscal year 2023 is mainly a result of the differences between projected and actual earnings among the pension and OPEB fund investments of the LVVWD.
 The decrease in fiscal year 2022 is mainly a result of the differences between projected and actual earnings among the pension and OPEB fund investments of the LVVWD and refunding activities.
-The increase in fiscal year 2021 was primarily due to changes in the actuarial assumptions, along with the difference between projected and actual investment earning, and differences between expected and actual experience in the pension trust fund held by LVVWD.

-Management's Discussion and Analysis (Unaudited) For the Fiscal Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Fiscal Years Ended June 30, 2023 and 2022

-The following table summarizes the Statements of Revenues, Expenses, and Changes in Net Position for the fiscal years ended June 30, 2022, 2021 and 2020:
+The following table summarizes the Statements of Revenues, Expenses, and Changes in Net Position for the fiscal years ended June 30, 2023, 2022 and 2021: